 - Are vulnerable to “form bots.”
 These automated programs search the web for forms and try to submit spam through them.
 Without sufficient protection, you could receive many unwanted submissions through website forms.
 (LuxSci’s Secure Form service will protect your website forms from most spam bots).

 - Can be changed and revised at any time with immediate effect.
 An update to your website form is visible to every visitor immediately.

 - Require less expertise than that required for PDF forms for some operations like data validation.

-PDF forms must be created using special software, like Adobe Lifecycle Designer.
-Additionally, anyone who wants to submit data using a PDF form must have a recent version of Adobe Acrobat Reader installed on his/her computer first.
+PDF forms must be created using special software.
+Additionally, anyone who wants to submit data using a PDF form must have a recent version of Adobe Acrobat Reader installed on their computer first.

 - PDF forms must be downloaded and opened in Acrobat Reader.
-This may result in extra steps for some users to gain access to your forms.
-Some users may not want to bother installing the Acrobat Reader software just to fill out your form.
-This is a potential barrier to use over web site forms.
+This may result in extra steps for some users to access your forms.
+Some users may not want to bother installing the Acrobat Reader software to fill out your form.
+This is a potential barrier to use over website forms.

-- PDF forms can be distributed without a web site, for example by emailing them to people, giving them out on flash drives, etc. No web site is actually needed to provide access to a PDF form.
+- PDF forms can be distributed without a website, such as emailing them to people, giving them out on flash drives, etc. No website is needed to provide access to a PDF form.